 Regulations implementing the sanctions decisions unanimously adopted by the Council were published in the Official Journal on 23 February 2022 ("first package") and 25 February 2022 ("second package").
-Between 28 February 2022 and 10 March 2022, a third set of measures was published ("third package").
-On 15 March 2022, the latest set of sanctions was published ("fourth package").
+Between 28 February 2022 and 10 March 2022, a third set of measures was published ("third package"), On 15 March 2022, an additional set of sanctions was adopted ("fourth package").
+In response to Russia's targeting of civilians, the Council adopted a fifth package of sanctions on 8 April 2022 ("fifth package").

-The regulations imposing these sanctions apply to all persons within the EU jurisdiction ("EU persons").
-This includes EU nationals in any location, entities incorporated under the law of an EU Member State including branches outside the European Union, as well foreign companies with respect to their EU operations, and on board of aircraft or vessels under the jurisdiction of the EU Member States.
+The regulations imposing these sanctions apply to all persons within EU jurisdiction ("EU persons").
+This includes EU nationals in any location, entities incorporated under the law of an EU Member State including branches outside the EU, as well foreign companies with respect to their EU operations, and on board of aircraft or vessels under the jurisdiction of the EU Member States.